 How much does a car depreciate?

-So while we can try to estimate how much a car depreciates, or look at the average price a car sells for second-hand, it’s very difficult to set exact depreciation figures.
+So while we can try to estimate how much a car depreciates, or look at the average price a certain car sells for second-hand, it’s very difficult to set exact depreciation figures.

 However, depreciation is generally scaled with the original price paid, so the more expensive a car, the more you’ll lose to depreciation.

-As a generalisation, you can expect your vehicle to lose around a third of its value (or more) during the first three years of ownership.
+Generally, you can expect your vehicle to lose around a third of its value (or more) during the first three years of ownership.
 The rate of depreciation then decreases after that period.

 New cars